lvm/xoxo/README.md

 ### BRING YOUR OWN SYNTHS

-This _language_ doesn't provide SynthDef because I assume you already have some stored and loaded.
+This _language_ doesn't provide SynthDefs because I assumed you already have some stored and loaded.
 If by chance you don't have any, you can use [these provided by @hordiales](https://github.com/lvm/xoxo/issues/2).

 ## LICENSE